akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 ## Selection

 Select the format of the value you want to export.
 For instance, you can select the label or the code, the separator and more...
-This operation will allow you decide exactly what product information you want to export, for each source.
+This operation will allow you to decide exactly what product information you want to export, for each source.
 ![Selection](../img/TailoredExport_Operation_Selection.png)

 # Duplicate a tailored product export profile